keijiro/MidiJack/README.md

 The basic functions of MIDI Jack are provided in the MidiMaster class.

 The channel arguments in the following functions can be omitted.
-In that case, it returns the value in the All-Channel slot, which stores mixed status of all active channels.
+In that case, the functions return the values in the All-Channel slot, which stores mixed status of all active channels.

 - MidiMaster.GetKey (channel, noteNumber)